gitvijay2010/packt/README.md

 Open config/app and update 'packt_key' variable for the API secret key.

+No tables are used since all data's are available via API so no migration is required.

-Run composer install
+Run composer install.

-You are all set to go, visit the URL in browser.
+Run php artisan serve, you are done.

+Visit http://127.0.0.1:8000 or what's displayed in the window.